micmejia/bible-dump/AMPC/Acts/Acts 19.md

-But when some became more and more stubborn (hardened and unbelieving), discrediting _and_ reviling _and_ speaking evil of the Way [of the Lord] before the congregation, he separated himself from them, taking the disciples with him, and went on holding daily discussions in the lecture room of Tyrannus _from about ten o'clock till three_.
+But when some became more and more stubborn (hardened and unbelieving), discrediting and reviling and speaking evil of the Way [of the Lord] before the congregation, he separated himself from them, taking the disciples with him, and went on holding daily discussions in the lecture room of Tyrannus from about ten o'clock till three.